 Your body releases hormones directly into the bloodstream where your hormones go straight to target tissues FIRST as opposed to being broken down by the liver first.

 In almost all cases, it’s best to mimic the natural flow of the body when using hormone replacement therapy.

 For this reason, the transdermal route may be preferred over oral medication.

-In addition, when using biest, you'll also want to make sure that you put it on the appropriate place on your body.
+In addition, when using biest, you’ll also want to make sure that you put it in the appropriate place on your body.

 The forearms are perfect “real estate” for hormone application because the skin is thin (13), there isn’t very much fat there and your superficial veins will carry the hormone directly to your heart for pumping throughout the body.

 Other areas that biest can be used include the inner thighs, vaginal area, peri-anal area, and neck.